 Inactivity and obesity are linked to a variety of diseases, including colon cancer and cardiovascular diseases.
 By incorporating regular exercise, be it biking, walking, running, yoga or strength training we can set ourselves up for better health overall.
 Your primary care doctor can write a “prescription” customized for your health status, age and other important factors so that your exercise routine is safe and effective for your personal needs.

-3. Eat More Fruits, Vegetables & Lean Meats
+3. Eat More Fruits, Vegetables and Lean Meats

 A diet heavy in red meat and processed meat can put you at a higher risk of developing colon cancer.
 Diversify your diet with plant-based options that provide abundant vitamins, minerals, antioxidants and fiber found in many fruits and vegetables to reduce your cancer risk.
 Your primary care doctor can work with you and recommend additional services such as a dietician to meet your individual nutritional requirements for optimal health.